Azure/iot-identity-service/docs/dev/running/aziot-certd.md

         "est-ca" = "file:///path/to/est/ca/cert.pem"
         ```

+1. Create the `/run/aziot` directory if it doesn't already exist, and make sure it's readable and writable by the user you will run the service as.

 1. Finally, run the service.

     As mentioned at the beginning, if your config file is not saved at `/etc/aziot/certd/config.toml`, set the `AZIOT_CERTD_CONFIG` env var to its actual path.